 LinkedIn is a great social networking tool to use in your job search.
 Many employers are starting to use LinkedIn as a primary recruiting source.
 On this site, you can manage your brand, upload your resume, and connect with professionals in your field to expand your network.
 Join groups associated with your interests to find new professionals who can help you along in your career.
-For great tips on how to find a job using LinkedIn, click here.
+To get started, visit LinkedIn's University Page for checklists on building your profile, tips on how to network and find job and internship opportunities.

 The largest social networking site with 750 million world-wide users, Facebook is used for a variety of purposes and can help you stay in contact with your network.
 Companies are now also using Facebook to build their brands, so be on the lookout for the companies you want to work for.
 And follow us for the latest and greatest job postings and information that will lead you to a successful and fulfilling career.